John Guard: New Zealand

 Together with the merchant schooner Isabella, the warship eventually returned to the Taranaki coast and landed a detachment of sailors and marines.
-An arrangement was made to ransom the prisoners; the captain suspected the prisoner were being held at Te Namu Pa and landed a party there.
+An arrangement was made to ransom the prisoners; the captain suspected the prisoners were being held at Te Namu Pa and landed a party there.
 They made contact with the Māori captors, and chief Oaoiti was bayoneted and taken back to the Alligator.
 His wounds were then treated by the surgeon.
 The next day large numbers of Māori gathered on the beach but negotiations stalled until Oaoiti was brought ashore.
-He made a speech to the Māori captors and immediately Mrs Guard and her baby daughter were taken to the Alligator by waka but the boy was still held prisoner.
+He made a speech to the Māori captors and immediately Mrs Guard and her baby daughter were taken to the Alligator by waka, but the boy was still held prisoner.

 While negotiations continued for his release, a shot from the pa was fired towards the Alligator, narrowly missing a sailor.
 The captain of the Alligator then ordered a bombardment of the pa that lasted three hours, during which the Māori hostage takers raised and then lowered a white flag several times.
 Near the end of the bombardment, a Māori man held up the captive boy to indicate he had not been killed.
 The Alligators surgeon landed with hundred men.
 The boy was handed over, and the infuriated crew of the Harriet opened fire on the Māori gathered on the beach.
 The Māori fled and the pa was burnt down.

 Fighting continued for several days as rough seas delayed the re-embarkation of the troops.
 The surgeon was horrified at the troop's action.
 The rescue expedition sent by Governor Bourke from Sydney was subsequently criticised by a House of Commons report in 1835.
 Bourke used the kidnappings, murders and cannibalism to argue for a naval warship to be permanently stationed in New Zealand.

 Guard settled permanently at Port Underwood in 1836, and was still whaling off the Kaikōura coast in the 1840s.
 About this time onshore whaling ceased to be economically viable in New Zealand.
 His later life is unknown, but he probably farmed at Kakapo Bay.
 Guard died on 9 November 1857 and was buried at Kakapo Bay.
 He and Betty Guard had eight children in total.
 His gravesite was restored in 2021 by descendants.